Brie Bella

-Brianna Monique Danielson (née Garcia-Colace; born November 21, 1983), known professionally as Brie Garcia, is an American television personality and retired professional wrestler.
-She is best known for her time in WWE from 2007 to 2023 where she performed under the ring name Brie Bella alongside her twin sister, Nikki, as The Bella Twins.
+Brianna Monique Danielson (née Garcia-Colace; born November 21, 1983), also known as Brie Bella and Brie Garcia, is an American media personality and retired professional wrestler.
+She is best known for her tenure in WWE.

 In 2007, Garcia signed with WWE and was assigned to the developmental territory Florida Championship Wrestling alongside her twin sister Nikki, forming the duo The Bella Twins.
 She made her debut for the SmackDown brand in 2008.
 She is a one-time WWE Divas Champion, and she and Nikki were inducted into the WWE Hall of Fame in 2021 as The Bella Twins.
-Also during her time in WWE, she starred in the reality TV series, Total Divas, and she and Nikki got their own spin-off, Total Bellas.
+During her time in WWE, she also starred in the reality TV series, Total Divas, and she and Nikki got their own spin-off, Total Bellas.

 In her last few years in WWE, she only made sporadic appearances, but acted as an ambassador for the company.
 After her contract with WWE expired in 2023, she and Nikki announced that they would be retiring the "Bella" surname and would be returning to their legal maiden name of "Garcia" professionally, and reintroduced themselves as The Garcia Twins.

 Early life

-Brianna Monique Garcia-Colace was born in San Diego, California, and raised on a farm in the Phoenix suburb of Scottsdale, Arizona.
+Brianna Monique Garcia-Colace was born in San Diego, California, and raised on a farm in the Phoenix, Arizona.
 She was born sixteen minutes after her twin sister, Nicole, to parents Jon Garcia and Kathy Colace.
 She is of Mexican and Italian descent.
 Keen soccer enthusiasts, she along with her sister played for the Scottsdale club in elementary school.
 She graduated from Chaparral High School in 2002.
 She then returned to San Diego for college, and relocated to Los Angeles a year later, where she worked as a waitress at the Mondrian Hotel while trying to find an agent.

 She then started modeling, acting, and doing promotional work.
 She made her first national TV appearance on the Fox reality show Meet My Folks.
 Following this appearance, the Garcia twins were hired to be the World Cup Twins for Budweiser and were photographed holding the World Cup trophy.
 Brie and her sister Nikki were contestants in the 2006 "International Body Doubles twins search".
 Brie and Nikki later participated in the 2006 WWE Diva Search, but they did not make the cut.